7irth/PyBot/README.md

 # PyBot
 A simple bot written in Python.
+Currently finds sudokus from http://www.websudoku.com and keeps solving them.

-Currently just performing common Windows opertions, might not eventually spawn SkyNet.
+Might not eventually spawn SkyNet.